 Take note that if you or your sibling’s name has changed since you were born you will need to prove the legality of the name change.
 This can be shown through a marriage certificate, divorce decree, court judgement of name change, or other documentation.

-The process of sponsoring siblings for US green cards can be lengthy as US immigration laws have put a limit on the number of persons allowed to immigrate under the sibling category each year.
+The process of getting green cards for brothers and sisters can be lengthy as US immigration laws have put a limit on the number of persons allowed to immigrate under the sibling category each year.
 This number currently falls at 65,000 annually which causes the waiting line to be at least 12 to 13 years long.
-Unfortunately, if you are sponsoring a sibling who was born in Mexico or the Philippines the wait is 18 years and 23 years, respectively.
-This is due to the country quotas under US immigration laws that are regulate the total number of persons allowed to immigrate from those countries annually.

 - Bringing Siblings to the as Permanent Residents (USCIS)